Quantum Ergodicity on Graphs : from Spectral to Spatial Delocalization: The non-backtracking quantum variance

 Let $I$ be an open interval such that $\overline{I}\subset I_1$.
 We define for $K \in \mathscr{H}_k$,

 The dependence of this quantity on $\eta_0$ is hidden in the definition of $f_j, f_j^*$.
 The scalar product $\la\cdot, \cdot\ra$ is on $\ell^2(B)$ endowed with the uniform measure; cf. (\ref{eq:kb}).

 \begin{rem} We call (\ref{e:varnb}) ``quantum variance'', in analogy to the quantity bearing this name in quantum chaos.
 However, there are some significant differences~: \begin{itemize} \item we use the functions $f_j$ and $f_j^*$ instead of the original $\psi_j$.
-They are (quasi)-eigenfunctions, respectively of the non-selfadjoint operators $\cB \zeta^{\gamma_j}$ and $\cB^{\ast} \iota \zeta^{\gamma_j}$. \item if $K$ is the identity operator $Id$, we do not have the normalization ${\mathrm{Var_{nb, \eta_0}^I}}(Id)=1$.
-In fact, in the models treated in \cite{A}, we have ${\mathrm{Var_{nb, \eta_0=0}^I}}(Id)=0$, which means that $f_j$ and $f_j^*$ are orthogonal. \item we did not take the square of $\left|\left\langle f_j^{\ast},K_Bf_j\right\rangle\right|$ in the definition.
-This is purely technical, the square will appear later when we apply the Cauchy-Schwarz inequality. \end{itemize} \end{rem} We will need to extend \eqref{e:varnb} to operators $K$ that depend on the eigenvalue $\lambda_j$ in a holomorphic fashion, as spelled out in the following definition.
+They are (quasi)-eigenfunctions, respectively of the non-selfadjoint operators $\cB \zeta^{\gamma_j}$ and $\cB^{\ast} \iota \zeta^{\gamma_j}$. \item if $K$ is the identity operator $Id$, we do not have the normalization ${\mathrm{Var_{nb, \eta_0}^I}}(Id)=1$. \item we did not take the square of $\left|\left\langle f_j^{\ast},K_Bf_j\right\rangle\right|$ in the definition.
+This is purely for technical convenience, the square will appear later when we apply the Cauchy-Schwarz inequality. \end{itemize} \end{rem} We will need to extend \eqref{e:varnb} to operators $K$ that depend on the eigenvalue $\lambda_j$ in a holomorphic fashion, as spelled out in the following definition.
 Note that $K$ also depends on $N$, also this tends to be implicit in our notation.
 We let $\C^+=\{\gamma\in \IC, \Im \gamma>0\}$.

 \begin{defa} Assumptions {\bf (Hol)}.